 Oiistar has a crazy *ss machine for making noodles in-house, and they’re cranking out great noodles as a result.
 In addition to the typical bowls you can get like pork belly ramen, there are also interesting and seasonal options.
 Try something like the “tikkamen” with chicken and masala or the “pozolmen” with pork loin and jalapeños for ramen outside the box.
 The space itself is ideal for a casual meal, no matter who you’re with.

-The whole experience at Wasabi is exactly what you would expect from a Logan Square ramen shop: great ramen, a BYOB policy, and a large counter with plenty of space to sit at the bar.
-You can either get in and out easy, or bring a six pack and kick it for a bit.
+The whole experience at Wasabi is exactly what you would expect from a Logan Square ramen shop: great ramen, and a large counter with plenty of space to sit at the bar.
+You can either get in and out easy, or hang out and kick it for a bit.
 The broths here are mostly pork-based, and the tonkotsu should be your go-to move.

 Ramen Takeya is the sister restaurant to Wasabi, and, while similar, it’s not quite the same.
 The main difference is in the type of ramen.
 At Takeya, the specialty is chicken paitan, which is a lighter chicken-based broth than all the rich tonkotsu pork broth at Wasabi.
 But the two spots are similar in the fact there’s a large counter area and a few tables, so you can make it a quick meal or hang out for a drink if you want.
 The Fulton Market location also means there’s plenty of good bars nearby if that’s your move.